North Texas vs. Southern Miss NCAA Football Odds, Plays and Insights | November 6, 2021

 - The average total in Mean Green games this season is 64.2, 16.2 points above Saturday's total of 48.

-- The 49.1 PPG average total in Golden Eagles games this season is 1.1 points more than this game's over/under.
+- The 48-point total for this game is 1.1 points below the 49.1 points per game average total in Golden Eagles games this season.

 North Texas Stats and Trends

-- North Texas has played eight games, with four wins against the spread.

-- North Texas' games this year have gone over the total in two out of seven opportunities (28.6%).
+- North Texas' games this year have hit the over two times in seven opportunities (28.6%).

-- The Mean Green put up 23.9 points per game, 5.4 fewer than the Golden Eagles surrender per outing (29.3).
+- The Mean Green rack up 23.9 points per game, 5.4 fewer than the Golden Eagles give up per contest (29.3).

-- When North Texas records more than 29.3 points, it is 2-0 against the spread and 2-1 overall.
+- When North Texas puts up more than 29.3 points, it is 2-0 against the spread and 2-1 overall.

-- When North Texas churns out over 342.9 yards, the team is 2-2 against the spread and 1-4 overall.
+- North Texas is 2-2 against the spread and 1-4 overall when the team piles up over 342.9 yards.

 - The Mean Green have turned the ball over 13 times this season, two more turnovers than the Golden Eagles have forced (11).